Should Singapore spend more of its investment returns? MPs urge prudence during Budget debate

 On that, Mr Liang is hoping for the Government to continue the redistribution of budget surpluses as a means to help the less well-off in Singapore.

-He was referring to Mr Heng’s announcement of an "SG Bonus", where part of the expected FY2017 budget surplus will be “shared” with Singaporeans aged 21 years and above in 2018, as well as the topping up of the permanent GST Voucher Fund.
+He was referring to Mr Heng’s announcement of an "SG Bonus", where part of the expected FY2017 budget surplus will be “shared” with Singaporeans aged 21 years and above in 2018.

 "I hope the finance minister can affirm this surplus re-distribution arrangement as part of our social compact," he noted.
 "Besides helping to mitigate the impact of GST and rising costs, it can also to help manage the income disparity that we see widening in our society."